yinyin/run_service_maker/README.md

 The service runner executable can be build with `make.sh` script or the `Makefile` in the `run_service/` folder.

+## Run as PID-1 in Container

+Define `KILL_SUBJECT_PID` as -1 to make service runner stop *every* process inside the container might be a good idea for building a service runner to running as PID-1 of a container.

 ## License

 This project is licensed under `The MIT License`.